MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note-model.md

 3. On the **Active 3D Products** page, select your product.

-4. Under **3D Viewer**, select the model to which you want to add a note.
+4. Under **3D viewer**, select the model to which you want to add a note.

-5. Under **Product Notes**, select **Add Note**.
+5. Under **Product notes**, select **Add note**.

-6. To attach an image or a short video, select **Attach File**, and then select the file by using your file browser.
+6. To attach an image or a short video, select **Attach file**, and then select the file by using your file browser.

-    To remove the attachment, select **Remove Attachment**.
+    To remove the attachment, select **Remove attachment**.

 7. To include a link to a website, select **Add URL**, and then enter the website address in the text field.
 The URL must start with http:// or https://.

     To remove the URL, select **Remove URL**.

-8. To attach your note to a specific point on the 3D model, select **Pin to Model**, and then click on the model.
+8. To attach your note to a specific point on the 3D model, select **Pin to model**, and then click on the model.
 A note anchor pin is added where you attached the note.

-    To remove the anchor pin, select **Remove Pin**.
+    To remove the anchor pin, select **Remove pin**.

 9. To add a text message, enter the message in the text field.